 Man arrested in connection with Bonsall brush fire

-BONSALL - Sheriff's deputies arrested a man who was believed to have ignited a brush fire that burned about five acres near Bonsall on a day of increased fire danger in the San Diego region on Sunday, Nov.
-11.
+BONSALL – Sheriff's deputies arrested a man who was believed to have ignited a brush fire Nov.
+11 that burned about five acres near Bonsall on a day of increased fire danger in the San Diego region.

 The fire broke out around 12:30 p.m. in an area near state Route 76 and Ramona Drive and burned for around three hours before it could be completely contained, according to Cal Fire San Diego.

-A sheriff's deputy had already begun to investigate smoke in the area and arrived at the scene of the fire as firefighters first began to be notified, according to San Diego County sheriff's Sgt.
-Jeff Schmidt.
+A sheriff's deputy had already begun to investigate smoke in the area and arrived at the scene of the fire as firefighters first began to be notified, according to Sgt.
+Jeff Schmidt of the San Diego County Sheriff's Department.

 Upon arrival, the deputy saw a man walking away from the blaze who was behaving in a manner that was described as "highly suspicious.''

-One outbuilding and a deck attached to a residence were damaged by the fire, the agency's Twitter page said.
+One outbuilding and a deck attached to a residence were damaged by the fire.
 No injuries were reported, according to Cal Fire Capt.
 Issac Sanchez.

 Reader Comments